TejasQ/tejaskumar.com/blog/1580132459957__why-i-think-remote-work-is-incredible.md

 ## Remote work: the not-so-incredible parts

-While it's been mostly positives, I've also struggled with remote work in some places: for example,
+While it's been mostly positives, I've also struggled with remote work in some places.
+For example,

 - hmmm I bet I can do this
 - _get focused_
+_ _get in the zone_
 - it's 3am?!
 - sleep
 - wake up at noon